parishwadomkar/Raster-analysis-Software/README.md

 # kth
-I study MSc Transport and GeoInformation Technology at KTH Roal Institute of Technology
+Transport and GeoInformation Technology, KTH Roal Institute of Technology